bf4/Notes/cv.md

 ============

 * Jack-of-all-trades that picks up what needs to be done, often without being asked.
 * Documents and details work done, share with team.
-At Metromix I created developer setup docs we use to boostrap developers and release docs to stabilize the release process.
+At Metromix I created developer setup docs used to boostrap developers and release docs to stabilize the release process.
 * I'm most likely to say, "enough talk, let's do it."

 ## PROFESSIONAL EXPERIENCE: